User Tools

 Rear-Panel Modulation

 On the rear panel of the SLICE-DCC is an SMA input for servoing or modulating the current output. (figure 3, item 9).
-The transfer function for this input depends on the current capacity (see table 4).
-The input range is ±10 V. The current can be modulated over the full range of current except for the 2,000 mA model which can only swing ±50 mA.
+The input range is ±10 V. The transfer function for this input depends on the current capacity (see table 4).
 The 3-dB bandwidth of this modulation input is DC to 1 MHz.

 It is also possible to introduce a modulation/control signal from the front-panel input BNC.
 Only one input port can be active at a time.